mahfouz72/gsoc-report/2024/README.md

 - All PRs/Issues related to the project can be found in [GitHub project board](https://github.com/orgs/checkstyle/projects/6).
 - All PRs related to updating existing checks can be found [here](https://github.com/checkstyle/checkstyle/pulls?q=is%3Apr+project%3Acheckstyle%2F6+NOT+%22input%22+NOT+%22new+check%22+in%3Atitle+).
 - All PRs related to new checks can be found [here](https://github.com/checkstyle/checkstyle/pulls?q=is%3Apr+project%3Acheckstyle%2F6+%22new+check%22+in%3Atitle).
-- All PRs related to extending inputs and tests can be found [here](https://github.com/checkstyle/checkstyle/pulls?q=is%3Apr+project%3Acheckstyle%2F6+%22new+input%22+in%3Atitle+).
+- All PRs related to extending test cases can be found [here](https://github.com/checkstyle/checkstyle/pulls?q=is%3Apr+project%3Acheckstyle%2F6+%22new+input%22+in%3Atitle+).
+- My work on this project is part of Checkstyle 10.18.0 release.
+  The release notes can be found [here](https://checkstyle.org/releasenotes.html#Release_10.18.0).
 - All my contributions to checkstyle can be found [here](https://github.com/checkstyle/checkstyle/pulls/mahfouz72).

 ---